adamglasser/finch_poc/app/README.md

 # Finch POC

-The app is a React application with a set of pre-configured dependencies useful for building robust user interfaces and interacting with the Finch APIs.
+The app is a React application with a set of pre-configured dependencies useful for interacting with the Finch APIs.

 ## Prerequisites